 Eileen MacAvery Kane

-Imagine sitting a successful, self-employed designer down for a few hours, plying him with pretty much every question you can think of, and also getting him to cough up the goods from tons of his successful designer mates.
+Imagine sitting a successful, self-employed designer down for a few hours, plying him with pretty much every question you can think of, and also getting him to cough up the goods from tons of his successful designer friends.
 This is what you’d end up with.

 — Richard Knobbs

 Full of sound and practical advice for the design professional.
 If you plan to launch a design business, or are in the middle of figuring out how to make it all work, this book shows you how.

 A great guide to running a design studio.

 — Moving Brands

 I established my design firm in 2004 after 20 years of experience with some of the most highly regarded brand identity firms.
 I wish David had written this back then.
 It confirmed information that took me years to acquire and provided many useful insights into creating an online presence and moving beyond clients.
 David blends his own experiences with those of other designers from around the world to hit on every issue one needs to consider in running a design business.

 — Jerry Kuyper

 A treasure trove of insights, advice and guidance on the fine details of getting a design business off the ground.
 David and a number of contributors share their stories and explain how these formative experiences shaped their careers as designers.